Skytheredhead/stemsplat/README.md

 - Ensure checkpoint files are present in `models/`.
 - Verify `.yaml` configs are in `configs/`.
 - Install `ffmpeg` if uploads fail to convert or load.
+- Ensure Python packages installed correctly; reinstall requirements if the server complains about missing modules like `numpy`.

 ## Double-click installer